Segnicho/Segnicho/README.md

 - 👋 Hi, I’m Segni
 - 👀 I’m interested in coding, specially backend development.
-- 🌱 I’m currently learning software engineering at AAiT
 - 🌱 I’m a competitive programmer.
 - 💞️ I’m looking for an inernship opportunity at big tech companies,
-- 📫 How to reach me
+- 📫 How to reach me: segnidesta60@gmail.com

 <!---
 Segnicho/Segnicho is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.